Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/README.md

    11. Neurodevelopmental processes related genes [7]: neurodev_process.mat
    12. Gene expression information of the neocortex from the Brainspan dataset: Brainspan_neocortex.mat

-   Last, some supporting data (items 13-14) can be found as follows.
+   Finally, some supporting data (items 13-14) can be found as follows.

    13. Multiscale Desikan-Kiliany parcellation files [10] were downloaded using netneurotools toolbox (https://github.com/netneurolab/netneurotools).
    14. The data for visualizing the figures are  provided in releases https://github.com/Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/releases/tag/v1.0.0